-10 Crazy Over the Top Ways to Treat Yourself
+10 Crazy Over the Top Ways to Treat Yourself - Africa.com

 After enjoying adrenaline activities, head to the east in Kenya, where you can enjoy great activities such as skydiving and paragliding.
 Have a great experience skydiving at Diani Beach, where you can attempt a solo or tandem jump, or take classes if you’re a newbie.
 Experience the thrill of paragliding in Kerio Valley in Eldoret between December and March.
 It’s definitely a great way to see the beauty of the valley and its tranquil surrounds.

-One experience that should be one a music lover’s bucket list is going to most, if not all, of Africa’s top music festivals.
+One experience that should be on every music lover’s bucket list is going to all of Africa’s top music festivals.
 The continent’s music festivals will have you dancing and enjoying the best that Africa has to offer is one of the world’s most significant cultural and entertainment hubs.

-Down south, you can enjoy the Vic Falls Carnival, which takes place at the Victoria Falls in Zimbabwe from the 29th to the 31st of December.
+Down south, you can treat yourself to the Vic Falls Carnival, which takes place at the Victoria Falls in Zimbabwe from the 29th to the 31st of December.
 There are different packages that you can purchase, ranging from $375 per person to $555 per person, to enjoy road-tripping with your friends, the beautiful natural surrounds of the Vic Falls and some great music from some of the continent’s top artists.

 After celebrating the new year in the South, your next stop would be the 3alganoob Music Festival, which takes place during spring break in April in Egypt’s South Region of Marsa Alam.
 The festival is headlined by some of the biggest artists in North Africa and the Middle East, and incorporates great activities such as yoga sessions, beach cleanups, and jam sessions.
 Tickets range from $62 to $156, and camping areas are available on site.
 Prices for traveling to and from the festival site, as well as the price for accommodation onsite is available via contacting organizers.